Dynasty Rookie Sleepers to Watch Out For

 Dyami Brown is simply an all-around good football player and wide receiver.
 He is another player who can be extremely explosive, but Dyami Brown can really do it from all over the field.
 He has the classic ability to take a slant to the house, but his best trait is vertical route separation.

 The thing that excites me the most about Brown is his year-to-year improvement.
 Each year at UNC, you saw his release and routes get better and better.
 Every year he got more separation and produced more for his squad.
 That is the perfect kind of taxi squad player as he can break out, like a DJ Chark, in year two and dominate the league.
 In fact, his ability is very similar to DJ Chark, and that is a possibly great NFL and fantasy comp for Brown.

 Trey Sermon is probably the most hyped player on this list, and most mocks have him going in the second round of rookie dynasty drafts.
 However, I am here to say that Sermon is the definitive #4 RB in this class and is worth a pick between 9-12 in your rookie draft.
 He simply does everything right, pass-catching, running, and his open space movement.

 He is the definition of a complete back and can easily earn an every-down role for several NFL teams.
 His lateral quickness and elusiveness are fantastic.
 While I rate Najee Harris, Travis Etienne, and Javonte Williams ahead of Sermon, I love Sermon’s fantasy upside.
 While he is not the fastest or biggest running back, he simply makes the first guy miss and often makes the second guy miss as well.
-There is a real-world where Sermon ends up in the most significant role out of all the 2021 rookie RBs by year two and year three of his career.
+There is a real-world where Sermon ends up in the most significant role out of all the second-tier 2021 rookie RBs by year two and year three of his career.
 That is what happens when you are a complete back.